binarytf/binarytf/SPEC.md

 | :--: | :---: |
 | `18` | Value |

-A wrapped boolean object, same as `Boolean` but as an object instead of a primitive.
+A wrapped [boolean object][BooleanObject], same as `Boolean` but as an object instead of a primitive.

 ## NumberObject